Lettings policy

 • on request from Children’s Services or a council-approved Occupational Therapist, for example, to enable a foster placement to continue

-5.5.9 Where a customer has access to children, they will normally be assessed as requiring one additional bedroom.
+6.6.9 Where a customer has access to children, they will normally be assessed as requiring one additional bedroom but will not normally be considered as having a need for a house or maisonette under paragraph 6.7.4 below.

-5.6.3 Non-Retirement LIFE bungalows will normally be offered to customers age 60 years old and over, and to disabled customers with an appropriate housing recommendation.
+6.7.3 Non-Retirement LIFE bungalows will normally be offered to customers age 60 years old and over, or to disabled customers with an appropriate housing recommendation.

-5.6.4 Houses and maisonettes with two or more bedrooms will normally be allocated to households with primary care of dependent children ahead of households made up of parents or guardians with access to children or households made up of adults only.
+6.7.4 Houses and maisonettes with two or more bedrooms will normally be allocated to households with primary care of dependent children ahead of households made up of parents or guardians with access to children or households made up of adults only.
 Parents without primary care will normally be considered for an offer of a flat.
-Customers with a household member who has an appropriate medical recommendation from the council will also be considered for offers of houses and maisonettes (where the property is reasonably and practicably capable of being adapted to their needs).
+Customers without primary care of dependent children but with a household member who has an appropriate medical recommendation for a house or maisonette from the council will also be considered for offers of houses and maisonettes (where the property is reasonably and practicably capable of being adapted to their needs).

 Rehousing other household members in of Retirement LIFE accommodation: